fedoranimus/todoist-api/source/includes/v7/_business.md

 >>> api.commit()
 ```

-Reject an invitation from Todoist for Business.
-There are currently 2 ways to reject an invitation, either with a direct call, or by using a Sync API command, as can be seen from the examples on the side, and the different required arguments below.
+There are currently 2 ways to reject an invitation, either with a direct call,
+or by using a Sync API command, as can be seen from the examples on the side,
+and the different required arguments below.

 The invitation is rejected and deleted.
-Note that the client doesn't have to provide the user's token to reject invitation: it's enough to provide knowledge of invitation secret business account yet.
-For the direct call, `null` denotes a successful return value.
+Note that the client doesn't have to
+provide the user's token to reject invitation: it's enough to provide knowledge
+of invitation secret business account yet.
+For the direct call, `null` denotes
+a successful return value.

 ### Required arguments